Boeing VC-25: Notable appearances in media

-The VC-25 "Air Force One" is a prominent symbol of the U.S. presidency and its powers; with the White House and presidential seal, it is among the most recognized presidential symbols.
+The VC-25 "Air Force One" is a prominent symbol of the US presidency and its powers; with the White House and presidential seal, it is among the most recognized presidential symbols.
 Air Force One has often appeared in popular culture and fiction, including the setting of the 1997 action movie Air Force One where the aircraft had an escape pod and a parachute ramp, unlike the actual presidential aircraft.